 Victor offers a specialized program for youth suffering from co-occurring disorders, such as substance abuse and mental health challenges.
 This program is for juvenile justice involved adolescents ages 12-18 suffering from co-occurring disorders and is based on a treatment collaborative.
 We follow a harm reduction model and ensure that all stakeholders are involved in the process.
 Through this process the needs of these adolescents can be met and teens can be empowered, families restored, and lifelong recoveries initiated and sustained.

-Victor operates a number of non-public schools which provide special education related mental health services for students with serious emotional, behavioral and educational needs.
+Victor operates a non-public school that provides special education related mental health services for students across California with serious emotional, behavioral and educational needs.

-The “laser focus” of our non-public schools is to address the needs of each child by focusing simultaneously on their academic and behavioral growth areas while also developing their strengths and gifts.
+The “laser focus” of our non-public school in Santa Rosa is to address the needs of each child by focusing simultaneously on their academic and behavioral growth areas while also developing their strengths and gifts.
 Success is measured by the ability to help children return to public school settings.
-We operate in close partnership with our local communities to provide the support they need for students who have been unsuccessful in the regular education environment.
+We operate in close partnership with our local community to provide the support they need for students who have been unsuccessful in the regular education environment.